Boehringer-Ingelheim/BPrinStratTTE/README.md

   principal stratum membership can be treated as a latent mixture variable.
-- Motivated by scientific questions arising in clinical trials of biologics, in this package the approach by Imbens and Rubin (1997) is adapted to a specific clinical trial setting with a time-to-event endpoint and the intercurrent event only occuring in the treated group.
+- Motivated by scientific questions arising in clinical trials of biological therapies, in this package the approach by Imbens and Rubin (1997) is adapted to a specific clinical trial setting with a time-to-event endpoint and the intercurrent event only occuring in the treated group.

 <!-- <font size="3"> -->
 References: <br>